 At one end of the long meandering children’s pool is a pavilion containing a kitchen and dressing rooms.
 Linked to it by a small gazebo is a second pavilion for lounging, surrounded by water on three sides.
 (Architect, James Leslie, Jr.)

-A pool inside an old-fashioned brick-walled garden
+A pool designed to fit inside an old-fashioned brick-walled garden

 Smooth curves create this vintage pool’s edge

-Vintage swimming pool with a unique floral design (1969)
+Retro swimming pool with a unique floral design (1969)

 This artwork was painted on the gunite/concrete pool finish with Rumac paint, which came in 6 colors (which could also be blended).